Exploring Surgery for: Arm & Elbow

 For more complex procedures or higher risk patients, a short hospital stay may be needed.
 Even if you're here for only a short time, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
-In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.
+In fact, we've received the Press Ganey Guardian of Excellence Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.

 After you return home, your doctor may recommend physical therapy.
 Most forms of arm and elbow surgery involve quick recovery periods.

 Patient Safety Really Matters Here

 At NEBH, patient safety is ingrained in our history and our culture.
 Among the many measures we've instituted to boost safety, these are particularly important if you're undergoing arm and elbow surgery: